zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataemit2-savedeltatomemory-method.md

 ## <a name="parameters"></a>Parameter
  `pbData`
- [out] Die Adresse, beginnen mit dem Erstellen des Metadatendeltas.
+ [out] The address at which to begin writing the metadata delta.

  `cbData`
- [in] Die Größe der Änderungen.
-Verwendung [IMetaDataEmit2:: GetDeltaSaveSize](../../../../docs/framework/unmanaged-api/metadata/imetadataemit2-getdeltasavesize-method.md) zur Bestimmung der Größe.
+ [in] The size of the changes.
+Use [IMetaDataEmit2::GetDeltaSaveSize](../../../../docs/framework/unmanaged-api/metadata/imetadataemit2-getdeltasavesize-method.md) to determine the size.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v20plus](../../../../includes/net-current-v20plus-md.md)]